BrandonRimes/data-structures-and-algorithms/README.md

 - Change to the `javascript` folder
 - run `npm test` to run all of the tests
 - run `npm test ##` to only run tests for challenge ## (i.e. 01)

-### 401 Data Structures, Code Challenges

-- Please follow the instructions specific to your 401 language, which can be found in the directory below, matching your course.